bgerber123/Habitat-Selection-Guidance/MovementHSF.md

 Note the variance and standard deviation estimates, indicating how variable coefficients are across individuals.
 We see that `forest` is estimated as the most variable.
 This corresponds well to how the data were generated with forest coefficients having the highest standard deviation of 1`.

 Another thing to notice is that the population level effect for forest is not statistically clearly different than zero.
 Thus, at the population level, percent forest is being selected in proportion to what is available to each individual.
 Let's dive into this a bit more.
-Let's plot the individual estimated along with the population-level estimate.
+Let's plot the individual estimates along with the population-level estimate.

 ``` r